103rd Field Artillery Regiment: Providence Marine Corps of Artillery

 The 103d Field Artillery Regiment traces its origins to the Providence Marine Corps of Artillery (PMCA).
 (Despite the similarity of their names, the PMCA has no connection with the United States Marine Corps.)
 The PMCA was originally organized in 1801 by the Providence Marine Society (founded in 1798).
 The PMCA's original purpose was to provide trained gun crews to merchant ships based in Providence, Rhode Island, which had been threatened by the French during the Quasi War (1798–1800) as well as the increasing menace of the Barbary pirates in the Mediterranean Sea.
 The PMCA's first commanding officer was Lieutenant Colonel Commandant Seth Wheaton (1759–1827), who had served as a lieutenant in the Rhode Island Militia during the American Revolution.

 With the pacification of the Barbary states, the PMCA continued as a chartered command of the Rhode Island Militia.
 As a chartered command, it had the privilege of electing its own officers and was subject only to the authority of the Governor of Rhode Island – as it was not part of the "regular" militia structure of the state – rather than the senior officers of the state militia.
 Its membership consisted of leading citizens of Providence and was, thereby, considered an "elite" military unit.

-About 1850, the PMCA acquired the use of a castle-style armory, which is known as the Benefit Street Arsenal, from the Providence Light Infantry.
-The arsenal, completed in 1839, still serves as the headquarters of the PMCA and holds a large collection of military artifacts ranging from the Civil War to the Second World War.
+In 1843 the PMCA completed the building known as the Benefit Street Arsenal.
+It still serves as the headquarters of the PMCA and holds a large collection of military artifacts ranging from the Civil War to the Second World War.
 The arsenal is listed on the National Register of Historic Places.